-I’ve been back in my usual routine of working, Coaching, creating, and general adventuring on the east coast now for a month since leaving Portland, Oregon.
-The purpose for my time in the beautiful northwest (ya know, other than to get out and see this incredible world) was to attend World Domination Summit (WDS).
+I’ve been back in my usual routine of working, coaching, creating, and general adventuring on the East Coast now for a month since leaving Portland, Oregon.
+The purpose for my time in the beautiful Pacific Northwest (ya know, other than to get out and see this incredible world!) was to attend World Domination Summit.
 In case you haven’t heard of WDS, it’s designed for those of us who are living or aspiring to live a non-traditional lifestyle while also wanting to make a mark.
-In short, it’s kind of like an adult summer camp for the genuine do-gooders and dreamers.
+In short, it’s kind of like an adult summer camp for the genuine do-gooders and big dreamers.

 Before we dive into how I managed my first multi-day conference, a short recap is in order of how I wound up in Portland with a few thousand incredible people from all over the globe.

 If you’ve been following along, then you’ll remember I was fortunate to catch Chris Guillebeau’s Born For This book tour in Philadelphia back in May.
 I was about to head out for the night when I stopped to chat with Chris who mentioned WDS and how he thought it might be a good fit for me.
 “Sure,” I thought, “I’ll think about it.”
 About an hour’s drive later and I was in bed clicking around on the website only to see that tickets were sold out but an alternative ticket option had been released.
 That wasn’t going to cut it for me because I knew if I was going to really go for it, I wanted access to the main stage and every single keynote speaker.
 I wanted to fully experience WDS and soak up as much of it as possible.